 Read in 1 min Bible Activities and Sermons » Other Activities Print / Download Article Facebook Twitter Pinterest Email Thanksgiving Devotion for Kids: Thank-full In this Thanksgiving devotion, kids will learn to live lives bursting with thankfulness.
 Scripture: Ephesians 5:20 You’ll need: Bible large balloon for every child balloon pump Warning!
 To avoid choking hazards, be sure to pick up pieces of any broken balloons promptly.
 Balloons may contain latex.
 Thanksgiving Devotion for Kids: Thank-full Give each child a deflated balloon.
 Say: Thanksgiving is a time to celebrate all the awesome things we’re thankful for.
 Let’s take turns calling out things we’re thankful for.
 Each time someone names something, add a puff of air to your balloon.
 Ready?
 Let kids name things and add puffs of air to their balloons.
 After everyone has had a turn, say: Wait, wait, it’s my turn!
 Call out something unpleasant such as, “Getting sick” or “My car broke down.”
 Say: Hmmm, I’m not sure everyone added air for that one.
 When good things happen we’re all full of praise—like our balloons are now.
 But when bad things happen, it’s more like this.
 Have kids release their balloons, letting them fly everywhere and land deflated.
 Ask: Why don’t we thank God when bad things happen?
 Read aloud Ephesians 5:20.
 Then ask: Why would God want us to thank him for everything—meaning the good things and bad things?
 Tell about a time you experienced something good right in the middle of something bad.
 Begin by sharing your own story to give kids time to think.
 For example, you might talk about a time you got a flat tire, but were encouraged by the kindness of someone who helped you.
 Say: It’s easy to thank God for good things.
 But we can remember to thank God for hard things because often he can use those bad things for good.
 Let’s fill up our balloons so they’re nice and full of our praises—for the good stuff and even the not-so-good stuff.
 Let kids inflate and tie off their balloons.
 Help kids tie the balloons as needed.
 Lead kids in prayer, thanking God for his blessings of good times and even thanking him for the hard things we face.
 Then let kids bat the balloons around as a celebration and praise to God.
 Want more Thanksgiving ideas?
-Check out these articles! © Group Publishing, Inc. All rights reserved.
+Check out these articles!
+And for more quick children’s messages, check out 5-Minute Messages for Children.
+In this book, you’ll find 52 children’s devotions for any occasion! © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.
 Get our FREE enewsletter!
 Join thousands of other children’s ministry leaders, getting fresh, helpful ideas delivered weekly to your inbox.
 Sign Up Please enter valid email address Sign Up Recieve offers and promos from Group?
 Got it!
 Would you also like offers and promos from Group?
 Yes!
 No Thanks, you're all set!